 One of Lagniappe's cornerstone events is a free concert each fall by legendary jazz musician and educator Ellis Marsalis (pictured below, at right).

-Lagniappe also presents Jazz at the Rat, a series of informal and more intimate concerts held at Der Rathskeller, familiarly known as "The Rat," in the Lavin-Bernick Center.
+Lagniappe also presents Jazz at the Rat, a series of informal and more intimate concerts held at City Diner/Der Rathskeller, familiarly known as "The Rat," in the Lavin-Bernick Center.
 Hosted and curated by pianist and Newcomb Department of Music at Tulane instructor Jesse McBride, each live performance features accomplished New Orleans musicians, jazz legends, and visiting artists, accompanied by students and faculty from Tulane's Jazz Studies program.